• Menu

 Clean White

-This could be a new toilet or recently cleaned.
-If your tank looks like this and is not new and recently cleaned, it likely indicates that your water is NOT leaving sediment or deposits in your plumbing or fixtures.
+This could be a new toilet or one that has been recently cleaned.
+If your tank looks like this and is not new and has not been recently cleaned, it likely indicates that your water is NOT leaving sediment or deposits in your plumbing or fixtures.

 Deposits in the Bottom